Celebrity branding: Noncelebrity-branded products

 Noncelebrity-branded products are products that are not branded with the manufacturer or the celebrity's name.
 This method of celebrity branding is commonly used when the endorsing celebrity has a 'narrow audience', is of limited appeal to the wider market, or the celebrity-product relationship is not a perfect fit.
 The product or brand may have better success or broader appeal if it is not directly associated with the celebrity entrepreneurial endorser.
 This is largely common in the food industry, with many celebrities opening restaurants for example Arnold Schwarzenegger opened Schatzi, an Austrian restaurant.
 An example of this in an alternative industry is the clothing line 6126, which was founded by Lindsay Lohan.

-Famous musicians collaborating with designer brands

-Society at large has embraced the fashion choices of numerous musicians, and collaboration of famous musicians and designer brands is not exclusive to the 21st century.
-For instance, Nirvana's lead-man, Kurt Cobain, represented 1990s grunge fashion while rapper Tupac Shakur was a symbol for 1990s hip hop fashion.
-When hip hop music sales increased throughout the 1980s and 1990s, many apparel manufacturers wanted to capitalize on the trend.
-Karl Kani, a clothing brand centered around urban hip hop culture, attributed most of its success to the likes of Tupac and Mos Def wearing its apparel.
-Music and fashion continue to intersect today due to the trend of celebrity musicians collaborating with designer brands.
-According to the Journal of Marketing Management, celebrity endorsement can be effective because consumers believe in the celebrity figures and consequently support the brands that the endorser markets.
-Evaluation of celebrity branding also suggests that credible advertising messages, coupled with the right endorser, can build consumer loyalty for the brand.

-Companies today often work with famous musicians to reap various benefits for their business such as increasing brand awareness.
-Singer and songwriter, Lana Del Rey, collaborated with H&M, and a study found that the posts containing Del Rey on the Facebook brand page received more likes than their regular posts, averaging out to around 667,000 likes per post.
-Over the past couple of years, many other well-known musicians have started their own capsule collections with designer brands.